-The six stages of grief described by Elizabeth Kubler-Ross are: denial; anger; bargaining; depression; acceptance; and hope.
-We'll go over them one at a time, and then consider how they may relate to your recovery.
+This slide shows the six stages of grieving described by Elizabeth Kubler-Ross.
+They are denial; anger; bargaining; depression; acceptance; and hope.
+QUIZ ITEM We'll go over them one at a time, and then discuss how they may relate to your recovery.